-The Department of computer Science and Engineering offers the Ph.D. degree in computer Science, after completion of the following degree requirements.
-It provides a research-oriented education in preparation for a career in research, industry, or academia and exploring both the fundamental aspects of computer science and engineering as well as their applications.
+The Department of Computer Science and Engineering offers a Ph.D. degree in Computer Science, after completion of the following degree requirements.
+It provides a research-oriented education in preparation for a career in research, industry, or academia and explores the fundamental aspects of computer science and engineering as well as their applications.

 Satisfactory completion of CS 287 (Colloquium in Computer Science) each quarter of enrollment.